kelvin169/kelvinMwaniki/README.md

 ####  In the process you end up learning so much about python as a language

 ### Project 6:[ Flutter UI Travel app](https://github.com/kelvin169/flutter_travel_ui)
+#### When creating a flutter app , the basis of it is knowing and understanding dart.